 Anita Walker, Executive Director, Massachusetts Cultural Council

-Before coming to Massachusetts, Walker was director of the Iowa Department of Cultural Affairs for seven years, serving simultaneously as executive director of the Iowa Arts Council, administrator of the State Historical Society, and the state historic preservation officer.
-Walker is a native of California and a graduate of Arizona University.
-She and her husband reside in Boston.
+Before coming to Massachusetts, Walker was director of the Iowa Department of Cultural Affairs for seven years, serving as executive director of the Iowa Arts Council, administrator of the State Historical Society, and the state historic preservation officer.
+Walker is a native of California and a graduate of The University of Arizona.
+She lives in Beverly.